Fiona (hippopotamus): Popularity

 The Fiona Show was launched on Facebook in August 2017.
 Saving Fiona, a children's book about her written by the zoo's director, Thane Maynard, was published in June 2018.
 A video posted on social media by the zoo went viral, as did a couple's photographs of Fiona watching them get engaged in October 2017.
 In August 2018 a mural of Fiona was unveiled in downtown Cincinnati; Lucie Rice won the contest to design it.

 A depiction of Fiona appeared in Cincinnati Ballet's December 2018 production of Nutcracker, played by a 6 ft 4 in dancer, and "stole the show".

 Fiona was used to predict the result of the Super Bowl each year since her birth, by choosing between enrichment items with the two teams' emblems.
 She chose the winning team in 2018, chose wrong in 2019, and in 2020 vomited on the item representing the Kansas City Chiefs, who would win that year.

 Illustrator Richard Cowdrey wrote two books about Fiona, including a Christmas book, A Very Fiona Christmas.

+Fiona now has a little (half) brother, Fritz who was born August 3rd, 2022.
+His father is Tucker who was brought to keep Bibi company.
+They all now live together in Hippo Cove, at Cincinnati Zoo and Botanical Garden in Cincinnati, Ohio.
+Fiona and Tucker have been breeding, but Fiona is on birth control since she is still small and young.
+Although unexpected, the zoo has said this is normal.

+Dungeon Crawler Carl, the New York Times bestselling LitRPG novel by Matt Dinniman (Ace/Berkley, Penguin Random House), is dedicated to Fiona.
+The dedication page reads: "This version of Dungeon Crawler Carl is dedicated to the star of one of the greatest, most inspiring, most amazing survival stories of our time.
+Fiona.
+Fiona the hippo."
+He later goes on in the dedication to say "sorry mom".